What is a Hazard?

 Let’s take a deeper look at some of the broader hazard categories that are used when asking ‘what is a hazard?’.
 This should help us understand how widespread they can be across any organisation……

-Physical hazards cover a whole range of elements within the workplace environment.
+Physical and/or environmental hazards cover a whole range of elements and conditions within the workplace.
 Something to remember is that they may cause harm to the human body with or without actually touching it.

 Here are just some examples…..